Documentary Heritage Program FAQs

 - Does our project have to address one of DHP's Level One Topical Priorities?

-The records described in the grant application should be of significance to the history of New York, either statewide or local, and should directly relate to an under-documented topic.
-Keep in mind though, that if the application addresses one of the Topical Priorities in Level One (economic change, military affairs, population groups, or social reform and activism) it may receive more points during grant review.
+No. The records described in your grant application should address topics which are of significance to the history of New York and which focus on the people, groups, events, or changing conditions that are under-represented in New York’s historical record.
+However, if the application addresses one of the Topical Priorities in Level One (economic change, military affairs, population groups, or social reform and activism) it may receive up to five extra points during grant review.

 - Do I need to identify project personnel in my application?

 NYSA has compiled a list of Archival Consultants to aid grant applicants searching for individuals who provide archival consulting services.
-This list is not exhaustive, nor does it constitute an endorsement by NYSA of the consultants listed.
+Inclusion on this list does not constitute an endorsement by NYSA.